rstride/rstride/README.md

 # Hi there, I'm Romain Stride 👋

 ## About Me
-🎓 I'm a student at [École 42 Perpignan](https://www.42.fr/)
+🎓 Former jurist studying at [École 42 Perpignan](https://www.42.fr/)
 👨‍💻 Passionate about software development
-🌱 Currently delving into the world of Cybersecurity
+🌱 Currently delving into the world of Cybersecurity with 42 Cybersec Speciality and TryHackMe
 📍 Based in Perpignan, France

 ## Skills